Undisclosed client. NDA restricts use of the company name and logo.

 Request

-This project came in as a reskin request.
-The web app was functional but built by a developer-first team with little attention to user flows or information architecture.
-Core features were there, but they were hard to find and the overall experience felt clunky compared to other tools in the behavioral health space.
-A mobile app existed alongside it but was missing key functionality from the web version.
+This project came in as a reskin request for the web app, and a ground-up build for the native app.
+The web app was functional, but built with a developer-lead team.
+Meaning, it needed attention to the user flows and information architecture.
+Core features were there, but they were burried in multiple clicks and the overall experience felt a little clunky.
+Especialy when compared to other tools in the behavioral health space.
+The mobile app also existed, but was missing key functionality from the web version and wasn't optimized for tablet viewing.
 I pushed back on the reskin framing early and made the case for rethinking the IA and user flows before touching the visual design.
-The team agreed, and the scope expanded from there.
-I worked solo on all UI/UX, meeting twice a week with the CEO and a product manager to ask questions, walk through the existing app, and review design changes.
+The CEO agreed, and the scope expanded from there.
+I worked solo on all of the UI/UX designs, meeting twice a week with the CEO and a product manager to ask questions, walk through the existing app, and review design changes.

 Deliverable

-Full UI and UX redesign of both the web and mobile apps, a restructured information architecture, and a new iPad app for in-session therapist use.
+A full UI and UX redesign of both the web and mobile apps, a restructured information architecture, and a new tablet-optimized app for in-session therapist use.
 Wireframes and final UI were delivered for both platforms.
-The web app was built within an existing purchased template.
-The iPad app was designed from scratch.
+A template was purchased beforehand for the web app, but after further inspection, it wouldn't suit our needs.
+Wanting to ease the burden on the development team and stick with a template, I researched other templates and selected one that worked within our IA structure and final vision for the product.
+The tablet app was designed from scratch.

 How the web and mobile apps looked beforehand.